fenago/learn-java-12-programming/lab_guide/Lab_6.md

 Summary
 ================================================

-This chapter introduced the reader to the Java collections framework and its three main interfaces: [List], [Set], and [Map].
+This lab introduced the reader to the Java collections framework and its three main interfaces: [List], [Set], and [Map].
 Each of the interfaces was discussed and its methods demonstrated with one of the implementing classes.
 The generics were explained and